SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/DotcV2.md

 event OfferLinksUpdated(uint256 offerId, string newTerms, string newCommsLink)
 ```

-Emitted when the Term and Comms links for an offer are updated.
+Emitted when the terms and communication links for an offer are updated.

 #### Parameters